TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-server-modifyserverparameters.md

 **How can I change the shared_buffers parameter?**

-The 'shared_buffers' setting changes depending on the selected SKU (SKU determines the memory available).
-General Purpose servers have 2GB shared_buffers for 2 vCores; Memory Optimized servers have 4GB shared_buffers for 2 vCores.
+The **shared_buffers** setting changes depending on the selected SKU (SKU determines the memory available).
+General Purpose servers have 2 GB shared_buffers for 2 vCores; Memory Optimized servers have 4 GB shared_buffers for 2 vCores.
 The shared_buffers setting scales linearly (approximately) as vCores increase in a tier.

 ## **Recommended Documents**